ds5678/ModComponent/docs/Blueprints.md

 Blueprints (crafting recipes) can be configured to appear additionally to the ones already present in the vanilla game.

-The `BlueprintReader` will look for configuration files in the `blueprints` directory within the item pack zip file.
+ModComponent will look for configuration files in the `blueprints` directory within the item pack zip file.

 Any files in that directory (or any subdirectories) ending with `.json` will be treated as a blueprint definition file and processed accordingly.
 The names of the files does not matter.